filipematias23/FIELDimageR-QGIS/README.md

 > Multispectral images also can be used.
 For instance, it is important to write the right order of layers, for example **Blue,Green,Red,RE,NIR**.
 It must be write 'RE' and NOT 'RedEdge'.
 You can download one example of **Multispectral** here: [**EX1_5Band.tif**](https://drive.google.com/open?id=1vYb3l41yHgzBiscXm_va8HInQsJR1d5Y)

 **Attention:** In case of images/mosaics with more than 5 bands, it is important to type the desired order of layers.
 The names **Blue,Green,Red,RE,NIR** are obligatory.
-For example, if the mosaic had 10 bands the user can type:
+The vegetation indices will be calculate according to the equations described in the table above.
+For example, if the mosaic has 10 bands the user can type (suggestions):

 * (i)	**Blue,Green,Red,RE,NIR**,6,7,8,9,10